Marlie Casseus: Background

-Casseus suffers from polyostotic fibrous dysplasia, a genetic condition in which the bone structure is replaced by connective tissue.
+Casseus suffered from polyostotic fibrous dysplasia, a genetic condition in which the bone structure is replaced by connective tissue.
 This condition affects more than one bone in the body, impairs skeletal growth and development, and can cause deformity.
 The growth started when she was three years old, and by age 13, had continued to advance until her facial features were completely disfigured.

 It blocked her nasal passage and most of her mouth so that she could only breathe and eat through a hole placed in the throat.
 Always a social impediment and a stigma, the growth eventually prompted her to become completely reclusive to avoid public ridicule.
 Before surgery, the bone growth had become a 7-kg (18-pound) tumor-like mass that covered almost her entire face.
 It was threatening her breathing and would have eventually caused blindness and death if doctors hadn't operated.